-has been appointed as our new Team Rector,
+has been licensed, inducted, and installed as our new Team Rector.

 and for our future ministry and witness

 together in this Benefice.

 To read a comprehensive (!) biopic about our new Rector,

 Marja’s journey to All Saints’, Llandaff North, was a long and interesting one.
 It took her from her hometown of Goes in the Netherlands to the University of Leiden, where she gained her MA in Theology, via the University of St Andrews in Scotland and Westcott House Theological College, Cambridge, to Wales, where she worked as a pastoral assistant in the Benefice of Canton.
 Marja trained at St Michael’s College, Llandaff, gained an MPhil (on the subject of the role of music in worship), was made Deacon in 2008, and ordained Priest in 2009.
 She went on to serve curacies in the Parishes of Roath, Cardiff, and of Newton Nottage, Porthcawl.
 In February 2014 she was licensed as Team Vicar in the Rectorial Benefice of Whitchurch with special responsibility for Llandaff North.
 Marja is married to Gareth, who is an accountant.
 They share a love of books, sushi, singing in the Welsh Camerata, and playing music – Gareth plays the bassoon and Marja plays the recorder, viol, harpsichord, piano and clarinet.